Here are the characteristics of the semi-regular polyhedra of the first kind (for their duals we have just to exchange v and f):

 The fullerenes have such structures, for example the C60 (truncated icosahedron with 20 hexagonal faces) and the C80 (truncated rhombic triacontahedron with 30 non regular hexagonal faces).

-Fedorov's parallelohedra verify three conditions: the faces are two by two opposite and parallel, each edge belongs to a set of parallel edges (4 or 6 edges), and they fill the space using only translations.
-There are only five, to within affine transformations: the truncated octahedron, the elongated rhombic dodecahedron, the rhombic dodecahedron, the hexagonal prism (not necessarily right) and the cube (thus also all the parallelepipeds); starting with the 6 set of 6 parallel edges of the truncated octahedron, we suppress, by steps, sets of parallel edges to end up at the 3 set of 4 edges of the cube.
+Fedorov's parallelohedra verify three conditions: the faces are two by two opposite and parallel, each edge belongs to a set of parallel edges (four or six edges), and they fill the space using only translations.
+There are only five, with their affine transformations: the truncated octahedron, the elongated rhombic dodecahedron, the rhombic dodecahedron, the hexagonal prism (not necessarily regular or right) and the cube (thus also all the parallelepipeds); starting with the 6 set of 6 parallel edges of the truncated octahedron, we suppress, by steps, sets of parallel edges to get the others and to end up at the three set of four edges of the cube.

 The convex hull (or convex envelope) of a polyhedron P is the unique smallest convex polyhedron which contains P.